The Social Security Disability Interview

 Can I Do a Phone Interview With Social Security?

-In light of the COVID-19 pandemic, Social Security is limiting in-person services, so it's more likely that your disability interview will be conducted over the phone, rather than in person.
-Being able to answer questions over the phone can be a great benefit to claimants, who previously may have been required to make a long trip to the Social Security office.
+Some disability interviews are conducted by phone, rather than in person.
+Being able to answer questions over the phone can be a great benefit to you, especially if an in-person interview would mean making a long trip to the Social Security office.

 A Social Security claims rep will contact you to schedule your phone interview for a specific date and time.
-You should prepare for the phone appointment at the specified date and time, and be near your phone in a quiet area.
+You should prepare for the phone appointment and be near your phone in a quiet area at the specified date and time.

 What Happens During a Disability Claim Interview?

-A claims representative from the Social Security office will conduct the disability interview and will ask you a series of questions, such as where you have worked in the past 15 years and what duties you performed for each job.
+Whether your disability interview is in person or by phone, a claims representative from the Social Security office will ask you a series of questions.
+You'll need to answer questions about your medical condition and other things like where you've worked in the past 15 years and what duties you performed for each job.

 The interview normally takes about an hour, provided you've prepared in advance by gathering your past work and medical histories.
-The important thing to remember about the SSDI or SSI interview is that it's basically a fact-finding process, and no decision regarding your claim will be made at the time of the interview.
+The important thing to remember about the SSDI or SSI interview is that it's basically a fact-finding process—no decision on your claim will be made at the time of the interview.

 Social Security Interview Questions